-Model-driven apps in Dynamics 365: Over the course of May 2020, all environments will be turned "on" to receive the 2020 release wave 1 features.
-The updates will be deployed on your environments automatically following our Safe Deployment Process (SDP).
-If you want to enable the 2020 release wave 1 features before the update reaches your region, you can enable the updates yourself by opting into the preview between February 3, 2020, and the date your region will be scheduled to have the features turned on.
-However, by the end of May 2020, all instances will have had 2020 release wave 1 features applied.
+Marketing, Sales, Customer Service, or Field Service: In April 2021, all environments will be enabled to receive the 2021 release wave 1 features.
+The updates will be deployed on your environments automatically following our safe deployment process.
+If you want to enable the 2021 release wave 1 features before the update reaches your region, you can enable the updates yourself by opting in to the preview between February 1, 2021, and the date your region will be scheduled to have the features turned on.
+However, by the end of April 2021, all instances will have had 2021 release wave 1 features applied.

 This gradual rollout is the last safety measure to catch any potential issues as we apply the changes to all instances.
 It is the same approach we do for our regular patches and updates.

-Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Commerce: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
-You'll receive an email if you opt into receive LCS notifications.
+Finance, Supply Chain Management, Human Resources, or Commerce: You can configure the maintenance day and time windows in Lifecycle Services (LCS).
+You'll receive an email if you opt in to receive LCS notifications.
 You'll be able to select the designated tier 2 sandbox for the update.
 The sandbox environment will be updated followed by the production environment.
 You'll have five business days for testing and validation.
-For more information, see the One Version service updates FAQ.
+For more information, go to the One Version service updates FAQ.

 Will the 2021 release wave 1 release be applicable to on-premises?

-Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce, or Dynamics 365 Business Central: The 2020 wave 1 release is applicable for customers of Finance + Operations (on-premises) as well.
-You can opt into preview the new functionalities similar to online.
+Finance, Supply Chain Management, Commerce, or Business Central: The 2021 wave 1 release is applicable for customers of Finance + Operations (on-premises) as well.
+You can opt in to preview the new functionalities similar to online.

 How does Microsoft ensure the reliability of these features?